Mprogrammer2020/nextjs-sample-code/README.md

 # next_js_sample_code
-Next js sample code files demo
+This repository includes the sample files of Next js code.